wrr/drop/README.md

 By default Drop config files are stored in `~/.config/drop`.

-When `drop init` is run for the first time, it creates a [base.toml](./base.example.toml) config file, which is by default shared by all Drop environments.
+When `drop init` is run for the first time, it creates a [base.toml](./base.example.toml) config file, which is shared by all Drop environments.

 The created  `base.toml` config exposes several common dotfiles that are